 to the power input connectors.
 This was to provide an area to install a

-receivers will have an extra switch position past the CAL on the
+receivers will seem to have an extra switch position past the CAL on the

 Rebuilding the Multi-Section Electrolytic Capacitors

 When I wrote the section above (about 13 years